A Course on the Introduction to Quantum Software Engineering: Experience Report: Course Design and Delivery

 Students were instructed to address the motivation and importance of the topic, the paper's objectives, its methodology, and key results.
 Evaluation was guided by a detailed rubric assessing oral delivery, clarity of explanation, adequacy of background context, relevance to CS and SE, handling of questions, and quality of visual materials.
 Feedback was provided in written form and served a primarily summative role.

-The presentation-based assessment functioned effectively as a graduate-level evaluation mechanism and complemented the undergraduate exam by differentiating expectations across academic levels.
-While the format scales reasonably when presentations are distributed across multiple weeks, larger graduate cohorts would likely require adaptation, such as group presentations, parallel tutorial sessions, or asynchronous recorded presentations reviewed with rubric-based feedback.
+The presentation assessment differentiated graduate expectations from the undergraduate exam.
+It fit this cohort when distributed across several weeks; larger graduate cohorts would likely require group presentations, parallel tutorials, or asynchronous recordings with rubric-based feedback.